-It is a matter of concern for CAT aspirants that CAT is conducted in two sessions at different time slots.
+It is a matter of concern for CAT aspirants that the exam is conducted in two sessions at different time slots.
 This confuses most of the aspirants of Common Admission Test (CAT) that on what basis will the marking be done and how will the ranks be allotted to them?

 Since the examination is conducting on different days, candidates’ CAT score is subjected to normalisation.
 Normalisation process helps in equating marks and identifying candidate’s scores across multiple forms.